 martedì 1 maggio 2018

-Marina Pizzi (Translation into English by Maurizio Brancaleoni)
+Marina Pizzi (Translation from the Italian by Maurizio Brancaleoni)

 Marina Pizzi was born on 5th May 1955 and is based in Rome.
 In her literary career she has published over fifty books of poetry both on paper and in electronic format.